AgentLageos/Lageos-Cluster-Paste/README.md

 -When starting the script a "Remote Control"-Window might appear asking for permission.
 Just quickly press ok.
 If you where too slow pressing ok, you need to re-run, since the script won't wait for you to grant permission and won't check if the file was copied over completely.
+However it will only ask you once for permission.